ftsell/BorrowList3000/README.md

 serves a GraphQL API to interact with that database.
 Additionally, it enforces validation and access-control rules.

-It can be started either directly via `yarn run start` or included in a [NuxtJS](https://nuxtjs.org/) application as a [module](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-modules).
+It can not be started  directly but instead is included in a [NuxtJS](https://nuxtjs.org/) application as a [module](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-modules).